edHelper.com

 2 Gilgamesh, by all accounts, was not an ordinary person.
 He was actually a superhuman, two-thirds god and one-third human.
 As king, Gilgamesh was very harsh.
 His people were scared of him and grew wary over time.
 They pleaded with the sky god, Anu, for his help.
 In response, Anu asked the goddess Aruru to create a beast-like man who had the same strength as Gilgamesh.
 He called the wild man Enkidu and let him roam free in the forest.

 3 At first, nobody knew about Enkidu.
 But then, a hunter spotted him near a waterhole three days in a row.
 He was terrified and ran home to tell his father what he saw.
 His father urged him to go to Uruk and relay the story to Gilgamesh.
 So he did.
 Just as the father had predicated, Gilgamesh gave the young man a beautiful woman named Shamhat and asked him to use her as bait.
 After the young man returned, he and Shamhat went to the forest to wait for Enkidu.
-When Enkidu finally showed up, Shamhat seduced him.
-She made him fall in love with her.
-This new experience made Enkidu a changed man, and the animals felt it, too.
+When Enkidu finally showed up, Shamhat made him fall in love with her.
+This made Enkidu a changed man, and the animals felt it, too.
 For the first time, they did not welcome him to their crowd.
 Worse yet, he could no longer run alongside them as he used to do.
 Turning around, he went back to Shamhat.
 She comforted him.
 She told him that she would take him to Uruk.
 She would show him how to eat, speak, and dress properly.
 She would introduce him to Gilgamesh.
 And she promised him that Gilgamesh was the only man worthy of his friendship.

 4 True to her words, Shamhat taught Enkidu everything she knew.
 The only thing she did not count on was the terrible clash between Enkidu and Gilgamesh.
 When Enkidu met Gilgamesh the first time, he found the man appalling.
 Right away, he challenged the king and engaged him in a fierce fight.
 But he lost.
 After the defeat, Enkidu accepted Gilgamesh's superiority.
 They hugged and became best friends.